avarngeline/Projects/README.md

 ![Image](https://github.com/user-attachments/assets/ccdc9fb9-56d4-47d5-becc-442c7eb66ef5)

-- Chocolate Division’s Shipping Volume is Rising – Over the years, the Chocolate Division has seen a steady increase in shipping volume, with all shipping modes following an upward trend.
+- Over the years, the Chocolate Division has seen a steady increase in shipping volume, with all shipping modes following an upward trend.
 This indicates growing demand, suggesting that production and logistics need to keep pace to ensure timely deliveries.
-- Other Division Shows Fluctuating Shipping Trends – While the Other Division’s shipping volume has generally increased, there are noticeable fluctuations, particularly in recent years.
+- While the Other Division’s shipping volume has generally increased, there are noticeable fluctuations, particularly in recent years.
 These variations may be driven by seasonal demand shifts, supply chain disruptions, or changes in customer preferences.
-- Sugar Division Has Lower Shipping Volume with Instability – The Sugar Division exhibits a much lower shipping volume compared to the other divisions.
+- The Sugar Division exhibits a much lower shipping volume compared to the other divisions.
 There is a noticeable peak followed by a decline, indicating possible supply chain inconsistencies or fluctuating demand in this segment.
-- Next-Day and Same-Day Shipping Are Less Common Across Divisions – While 3-5 day and 5-7 day shipping modes dominate across all divisions, next-day and same-day options are less frequent.
+- While 3-5 day and 5-7 day shipping modes dominate across all divisions, next-day and same-day options are less frequent.
 This suggests that most customers prioritise cost savings over speed, or that faster shipping options are limited due to logistics constraints.

 ![Image](https://github.com/user-attachments/assets/df2c876f-eda0-4921-a7e8-a477e0597b6c)

-- Pacific Region Has the Highest Shipping Volume – The Pacific region leads in shipping volume, with a strong mix of 3-5 day, 5-7 day, and next-day shipping.
+- The Pacific region leads in shipping volume, with a strong mix of 3-5 day, 5-7 day, and next-day shipping.
 This suggests a high concentration of customers or major distribution hubs in this area.
-- Atlantic Region is a Close Second in Volume – The Atlantic region has a slightly lower shipping volume than the Pacific, but still maintains a strong presence across all shipping modes.
+- The Atlantic region has a slightly lower shipping volume than the Pacific, but still maintains a strong presence across all shipping modes.
 Optimising shipping routes here could help reduce costs while maintaining efficiency.
-- Interior Region Sees Moderate Shipping Activity – The Interior region lags behind Pacific and Atlantic in terms of shipping volume, possibly due to fewer distribution centers or lower customer density.
+- The Interior region lags behind Pacific and Atlantic in terms of shipping volume, possibly due to fewer distribution centers or lower customer density.
 Expanding logistics operations here could enhance service levels.
-- Gulf Region Has the Lowest Shipping Volume – The Gulf region records the lowest shipping volume, indicating either a smaller customer base or limited distribution capabilities.
+- The Gulf region records the lowest shipping volume, indicating either a smaller customer base or limited distribution capabilities.
 Understanding demand patterns here could help determine whether expansion is viable.
-- Slower Shipping Modes Dominate Across All Regions – In every region, 3-5 day and 5-7 day shipping modes account for the majority of shipments.
+- In every region, 3-5 day and 5-7 day shipping modes account for the majority of shipments.
 This aligns with cost-conscious customer preferences but also highlights potential areas for improving faster shipping options.
-- Next-Day and Same-Day Shipping Are More Common in High-Volume Regions – The Pacific and Atlantic regions see a higher proportion of next-day and same-day shipments, likely due to the presence of major urban centers with better logistics infrastructure.
+- The Pacific and Atlantic regions see a higher proportion of next-day and same-day shipments, likely due to the presence of major urban centers with better logistics infrastructure.

 ![Image](https://github.com/user-attachments/assets/b5e0955d-38da-4e35-a98e-fdbf65dad1aa)
-- United States is the Primary Sales Market – The U.S. dominates in terms of shipping volume, with various regions contributing significantly to total shipments.
+- The U.S. dominates in terms of shipping volume, with various regions contributing significantly to total shipments.
 This suggests a well-established customer base and distribution network.
-- Canada is a Key Secondary Market – While the U.S. leads in shipments, Canada also has a notable presence, indicating strong cross-border trade.
+- While the U.S. leads in shipments, Canada also has a notable presence, indicating strong cross-border trade.
 Ensuring efficient customs processing and logistics partnerships could further streamline shipping to Canada.
-- Shipping Mode Varies by Location – Different sales locations exhibit unique shipping mode preferences.
+- Different sales locations exhibit unique shipping mode preferences.
 Some areas rely heavily on standard shipping (3-5 days, 5-7 days), while others demand faster options like next-day delivery.
 Analysing these preferences could help tailor shipping strategies.
-- Urban Centers Show Higher Usage of Next-Day and Same-Day Shipping – Locations with major metropolitan areas see a greater proportion of next-day and same-day shipments, indicating demand for faster deliveries in densely populated regions.
+- Locations with major metropolitan areas see a greater proportion of next-day and same-day shipments, indicating demand for faster deliveries in densely populated regions.